jribbink/magic-link-hc-sample/README.md

 This is a fork of the [FCL Next Scaffold](https://github.com/chasefleming/fcl-next-scaffold).

-**NOTE** Currently this app only works as is in **testnet**.
+**NOTE:** Currently this app only works as is in **testnet**.
 It will not work in the emulator or on mainnet.
 This is because the Magic Link service is not yet available on the emulator and account linking is not yet available on mainnet.

 ## Getting Started